-The theft of equipment and material from construction sites is an issue.
-The loss of equipment and material from construction sites can amount to a lot of wasted dollars on recovering what was stolen.
-Stolen material and equipment can also delay construction, which costs money as well.
+The theft of equipment and materials from construction sites is an issue.
+The loss of equipment and materials will cost more money.
+Stolen materials and equipment can also delay construction, which costs money as well.

 Construction sites are such a popular target for theft because they have an assortment of costly equipment and materials and typically they do not have the best security or loss and prevention procedures in place.

-Some steps can be taken to protect your construction site.
-Here are five ways to increase security at your construction site:
+You need to follow certain tips to avoid these unnecessary activities.
+Here are 7 ways to increase security at your construction site:

 As soon as you’ve completed mapping out your site, its layout, and strategies to reply to security breaches, the plan should be displayed and shared with all construction workers on the site.
 It is important to encourage staff to follow the security plan and to report anything abnormal they might discover and to take inventory of supplies and the site.
 The security plan needs to be accessible to everyone.